 The undergraduate curriculum in mechanical engineering covers the fundamental aspects of the field, emphasizes basic principles, and educates you in the use of these principles to solve many kinds of engineering problems.
-The curriculum (programs of study) by hours for 2009-2010 and by semester with detailed footnotes for the B.S.M.E. program is found in the Appendix.
-You may also access this material at www.me.gatech.edu/undergraduate/degrees_bsme_curr.shtml
+The curriculum (programs of study) by hours and by semester with detailed footnotes for the B.S.M.E. program is found in the Appendix.
+You may also access this material at www.me.gatech.edu/undergraduate/degrees\bsme\curr.shtml